Widgets

 PushButtonWidget Class

-This class corresponds to WidgetContentType.PushButtonContent enum value and represents a widget that visualizes a push button.
+This class corresponds to the WidgetContentType.PushButtonContent enum value and represents a widget that visualizes a push button.
 This widget type is used by the PushButtonField class and provides the following properties:

 | Property | Description |